Indiana police release a new sketch in their search for the man who killed 2 teen girls

 On Monday, Indiana State Police Superintendent Doug Carter said he believes the suspect lives in, works in or frequents the Delphi area.

 "We believe you are hiding in plain sight," Carter said at a news conference.
-"For two years, you thought we would never shift to another investigative strategy.
+"For more than two years, you never thought we would shift gears to another investigative strategy.
 But we have."

+The police chief continued speaking openly to the killer, who he said "may be in this room."

+"What will those closest to you think of when they find out you brutally murdered two little girls -- two children?
+Only a coward would do such a thing," he said.

 Authorities originally released a grainy photo of a suspect, which shows a man wearing blue jeans, a blue coat and a hoodie.